ajoxe/ai_website/README.md

 # ai_website
-Website to display interactive chart and graph as html files
+Website to display interactive ML charts, graphs, and apps from different sources in a single place, with a unified UI